top of page

 Impact on Cost-Benefit Analysis

 When evaluating potential investments, companies consider the net cost—i.e., the cost after tax benefits.
-Amortization affects this calculation by reducing the net cost of acquiring intangible assets.
+Amortisation affects this calculation by reducing the net cost of acquiring intangible assets.
 This makes certain investments more appealing as the effective cost decreases, potentially altering investment strategies favorably towards acquiring more intangible assets.

 Risk Management